Moulik21/chatroom/README.md

 # Real Time Chat Room

-* Created a real-time chat room, where clients and server are connected via Web Sockets.
+* Created a real-time chat room, where client-server communication enabled using sockets.io library.
 * Clients have the ability to write name and messages.
 The name and message are sent to the Node.js server.
 * Server sends back status to the sender and updates the chat room.